Nooberieno/DnD-Homebrew/content/spells/unendurable-frenzy.md

 ---

-Unleash a violent burst of yellow flame from your eyes, causing chaos and destruction.
-Deals 8d6 fire damage to a single target within 60 feet.
-Can be cast while moving.
-Each turn you maintain concentration on this spell, you take 1d6 fire damage.
+You unleash a continuous torrent of maddening yellow flame from your eyes, lashing out in a destructive beam.
+You project a 60-foot-long, 5-foot-wide line of fire.
+Each creature in the line must make a Dexterity saving throw, taking 11d6 fire damage on a failed save, or half as much damage on a successful one.

+You can create a new line of frenzy as your action on any turn until the spell ends.
+Every time you do so, you take 1d6 fire damage, which cannot be reduced or avoided in any way.

+The beam sheds bright light in a 30-foot radius and dim light for an additional 30 feet.
+While the spell persists, your eyes glow with searing flame, and you cannot willingly avert your gaze.